Search the GHTC website

 What does FDA do for global health R&D?
 What does FDA do for global health R&D?

 The US Food and Drug Administration (FDA) regulates the safety and efficacy of drugs, vaccines, and other medical products marketed in the United States, which can include products also designed for use overseas.
-The FDA also works with international regulators in low- and middle-income countries (LMICs) to strengthen their regulatory capacity and provide technical assistance.
+FDA also works with the World Health Organization (WHO) and international regulators in low- and middle-income countries (LMICs) to strengthen regulatory capacity and provide technical assistance.

 FDA approval of a product serves as a “gold standard” that can expedite regulatory review in LMICs.
 This effect, combined with the agency’s work in regulatory capacity-strengthening, helps ensure new global health technologies are safe, effective, and accessible in low-resource settings.